wwpa65/PyBer_Analysis/README.md

     - The lowest in fares for both urban and suburban ride shares is for the 1st week of January.

 ![PyBer-Fare Summary](/analysis/PyBer_fare_summary.png)
 ### Figure 2.
-The line graph for fare by city type
+The multi-line graph for fare by city type

 ## Summary